ct3728/pdsnd_github/README.md

 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

 This project was interesting and Fun

+The next Udacity course I plan to take is the SQL course